Key Funding Incentives

 • Limitations: While advantageous, the credit is generally non-refundable, meaning it can only be offset against tax liabilities, which can limit its benefit for loss-making startups.
 There are also specific rules and limitations on the total amount of tax credit that can be claimed annually.

-• Mechanism: This incentive provides a tax deduction equal to 25% of the amount invested by companies in eligible innovative technology startups.
-The investment must meet certain thresholds, such as at least ¥100 million for a Japanese venture company or ¥500 million for a foreign-based venture company.
-Smaller investments (e.g., ¥10 million) qualify for Japanese small and medium-sized entities (SMEs).
+- Investment Thresholds: The investment must meet certain thresholds, such as at least ¥100 million for a Japanese venture company (¥10 million for Japanese SMEs) or ¥500 million for a foreign-based venture company.

-• Impact: This incentive encourages larger corporations to funnel capital into the startup ecosystem, fostering collaboration and accelerating the commercialisation of new technologies.
+- Impact: This dual approach encourages larger corporations to funnel capital into the start-up ecosystem (Open Innovation) and promotes the commercialisation of domestic, high-value IP (Innovation Box).

 3 | Government Grants and Public Funding Agencies